britco/wp-default-terms/README.md

 [![Circle CI](https://circleci.com/gh/britco/wp-default-terms.svg?style=svg)](https://circleci.com/gh/britco/wp-default-terms)

 A way to set default terms for taxonomies.
-Similar how to the "default category" functionality works.
+Similar how to the "default category" functionality works, but for any taxonomy.

 Will backport the defaults you specify to old posts as well if you install the [wp-cli-schema plugin](https://github.com/britco/wp-cli-schema).
 So for example, if you add a default `Michael Jordan` for the taxonomy `People`, when you run `wp schema upgrade` it will add `Michael Jordan` to any post that doesn't have any existing `People` terms.

 ## Usage